geekgonecrazy/geekgonecrazy.github.io/_posts/2020-04-28-de-googling-my-progress.md

 Switched to:

 #### Whatsapp

 Yeah I know..
 One evil for another.
 I was traveling and one of the services I could use for free and worked best in Brazil was WhatsApp.
 Moving my family, in-laws, etc off is battle for another day.

 I would like to get them all using a self hosted Rocket.Chat workspace.
 One day!

+_**Edit to clarify:**_ This was replacing my need for extended family communication groups.
+My wife's family my family and extended family thats pretty much it.
+For other communications I use Rocket.Chat for team collab and signal or sms(which if they do happen to have iMessage does convert.
+I definitely do not trust facebook any more than Google.

 # Music